-The décor at Da Baffi makes this small restaurant feel both cozy and strikingly modern, and offering a limited and regularly changing menu means that the chef can use the freshest and most seasonal ingredients, and he takes full advantage -- booking is highly recommended.
+Wedding The décor at Da Baffi makes this small restaurant feel simultaneously both cozy and strikingly modern.
+Offering a limited and regularly changing menu means that the chef can use the freshest and most seasonal ingredients, and he takes full advantage -- booking is highly recommended.
 What you’re having: The menu changes weekly, so get a recommendation (but follow it with their mainstay warm chocolate cake with a liquid chocolate center).

-The brightly colored signage (lit neon pink at night) and the pink door almost demand you enter Villa di Wow and you’ll be glad you did.
+Kreuzberg The brightly coloured signage (lit neon pink at night) and the pink door almost demand you enter Villa di Wow and you’ll be glad you did.
 They sell New York-style pizza by the slice (made with a deliberately thin, foldable crust) and it’s incredible.
 You can also get 28cm pizzas or the whole 50cm pizza if you’re feeding an army.
 Get a slice to go in Summer; the Landwehr Canal is at the end of Ohlauer Strasse and there you can enjoy one of the most Instagrammed views in Berlin.
 What you’re having: They openly admit their NY-style pepperoni is made from authentic American sausage they "smuggled through customs".

-If you’re willing to leave the tourist trail and venture out to Friedenau, you’ll get your reward at Trattoria del Corso.
-The pizzas are huge & delicious and, as most cost less than €8, represent pretty exceptional value, too.
+Friedenau If you’re willing to leave the tourist trail and venture out to Friedenau, you’ll get your reward at Trattoria del Corso.
+The pizzas are huge and delicious and, as most cost less than €8, represent pretty exceptional value, too.
 There’s also a range of salads and pasta dishes, and don’t forget to check out the chef’s current recommendations.
 What you’re having: If you like your food with the kick of chillies, you’ll love the spicy pizza oil and you can even buy a bottle to take home with you.
 Throw some on their speck-/pepperoni-/salami-loaded Messicana.